warden-protocol/wardenprotocol/docs/docs/help-center/introduction.md

 **For users:** Use the most secure multi-chain multi-sig wallet.
 Create Spaces, protect your wallets and program transactions with Intents, and interact with the Web3 space.

-**For builders:** Build OApps on Warden or any compatible blockchain, protected by modular security.
+**For builders:** Build OApps on Warden or any compatible blockchain, protected by Modular Security.

 To engage with SpaceWard, you need to [connect your wallet](connect-your-wallet) with the Warden Protocol.